BoroBongo/105_SRE_Cloud_computing_AWS/README.md

     - SSH, also known as Secure Shell or Secure Socket Shell, is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.

 - As long as the connection is exactly specified it is secure
+- AWS IAM (Identity and Access Management) role is an IAM entity that defines a set of permissions for making AWS service requests.
+IAM roles are not associated with a specific user or group.
+Instead, trusted entities assume roles, such as IAM users, applications, or AWS services such as EC2.
+- EC2 - Elastic Cloud Compute - provides scalable computing capacity in the AWS cloud.
+Leveraging it enables organizations to develop and deploy applications faster, without needing to invest in hardware upfront.
+Users can launch virtual servers, configure security and networking, and manage cookies from an intuitive dashboard.

 #